 The Effects of Winter on Moods

 Seasonal Affective Disorder (SAD) is a well-documented phenomenon which occurs in conjunction with changes in season.
 SAD is considered a sub-type of depression, and as such, symptoms of SAD closely mimic those of depression.
 However in the SAD sub-type symptoms are limited to approximately the same times each year, with patterns established over a period of years.
-Predominately SAD symptoms begin in Autumn/Winter and relieve in Spring/Summer, although SAD can be experienced with any seasonal change.
+Predominately, SAD symptoms begin in Autumn/Winter and relieve in Spring/Summer, although SAD can be experienced with any seasonal change.
 SAD is understandably more common in the Northern Hemisphere where the changes in season are more pronounced.
 However SAD or symptoms of SAD can still be experienced in Australia although rarely extreme enough to meet full diagnostic criteria.

 Even without reaching the full criteria for SAD, most people experience changes in their energy, motivation, sleeping patterns and mood as the seasons change.